Tim Scott lost his own presidential bid. But he caught Donald Trump's eye for vice president - ExBulletin

 Tim Scott lost his own presidential bid.
 But he caught Donald Trump's eye for vice president

-COLUMBIA, S.C.
-(AP) The biggest winner of the Republican primary season so far, besides Donald Trump, might be Tim Scott.
+COLUMBIA, S.C. — The biggest winner in the Republican primary so far, besides Donald Trump, might be Tim Scott.

 The South Carolina senator failed in his own bid for the presidency.
 But his enthusiastic campaigning for the former president has generated buzz about Scott's prospects as Trump's potential running mate.